gurkanucar/mock-http-server/README.md

 #### Show Errors:

-- You can show errors randomly by giving "ResponsType".
+- You can show errors randomly by giving "ResponseType".
 Default is "SUCCESS" :

 ```
     ResponseType = {